ippontech/blog-usa/posts/go-cli-from-scratch.md

 $ go run main.go add --file test.md
 ```

-We should now be able to save templates but how can we confirm it's actually saved.
+We should now be able to save templates.
+But how can we confirm it's actually saved?
 This is where the next command `list` comes into play.

 ### Add List Command

 This command will list all the available templates in the template folder.
-With this, we can validate the `test.md` template was added successfully.
-Similar to the add command we'll be relying on the `os` package to manage files and folder paths.
+With this, we can validate that the `test.md` template was added successfully.
+Similar to the add command, we are relying on the `os` package to manage files and folder paths.

 Jumping back to our steps, we'll first define the usage message: